awsdocs/aws-cloudhsm-user-guide/doc_source/configure-sg-client-instance.md

 1. Choose **Save**\.

-## Connect the Amazon EC2 Instance to the AWS CloudHSM Cluster<a name="configure-sg-client-instance-connect-the-ec2-instance-to-the-HSM-cluster"></a>
+## Connect the Amazon EC2 instance to the AWS CloudHSM cluster<a name="configure-sg-client-instance-connect-the-ec2-instance-to-the-HSM-cluster"></a>

 You must attach the cluster security group to the EC2 instance so that the EC2 instance can communicate with HSMs in your cluster\.
 The cluster security group contains a preconfigured rule that allows inbound communication over ports 2223\-2225\.